-The BoD is responsible for identifying and evaluating the Company's exposure to risks and ensuring that potential risks are effectively mitigated.
+The Board of Directors is responsible for identifying and evaluating the Company's exposure to risks and ensuring that potential risks are effectively mitigated.
 In this function, the Board is supported by the Corporate Risk Management Team, which oversees the design and implementation of the Company's risk management systems, including the risk matrix, and ensures that they are regularly updated in line with the prevailing economic conditions and the growth of the business.
 The team comprises the Head of Internal Audit and the Financial Controller and is chaired by the Chief Financial Officer.

 The Company believes that we had identified and assessed relevant business risks regularly.
 Below is the explanation of each principal and relevant risk, as well as the risk mitigation: